Factored Classifier-Free Guidance: Experiments

-We evaluate \methodabbr{} on the EMBED~\citep{jeong2023emory} breast mammography dataset.
-We define a binary \texttt{circle} attribute based on the presence of circular skin markers, and a binary breast \texttt{density} label, where categories A and B are grouped as \texttt{low} and categories C and D as \texttt{high}.
-See \cref{app:embed_data_details} for details.
+\textbf{EMEBD.} We evaluate \methodabbr on the EMBED~\citep{jeong2023emory} breast mammography dataset.
+For our experiments, we define a binary \texttt{circle} attribute based on the presence of circular skin markers, and a binary breast \texttt{density} label, where categories A and B are grouped as \texttt{low} and categories C and D as \texttt{high}.
+See \appref{app:embed_data_details} for dataset details.

 Fig.~\ref{fig:embed_cf_mixed} presents results for counterfactual generation on EMBED.
-The bar plot on the left reports $\Delta$ effectiveness metrics, measuring how classifier performance changes relative to the baseline.
-While global CFG improves effectiveness for the target attribute (\texttt{circle}), it also increases effectiveness on non-intervened attributes such as \texttt{density}, indicating unintended attribute amplfication.
-DCFG mitigates this by applying selective guidance, maintaining stable performance on non-target attributes.
+The left bar plot reports $\Delta$ effectiveness metrics, measuring how classifier performance changes relative to the baseline.
+While global CFG improves effectiveness for the target attribute (\texttt{circle}), it also increases effectiveness on non-intervened attributes such as \texttt{density}, indicating unintended attribute amplfication. \methodabbr mitigates this by applying selective guidance, maintaining stable performance on non-target attributes.
 The figure on the right illustrates a key example: applying \texttt{do(density)} under global CFG unintentionally amplifies the presence of circular skin markers, as evidenced by the increased number of visible circles in both the counterfactual and reversed images.
-This is suppressed under DCFG, where \texttt{circle} features remain unchanged in both counterfactual and reversed images.
+This is suppressed under \methodabbr, where \texttt{circle} features remain unchanged in both counterfactual and reversed images.